 - Drinking plenty of fluids helps fight the jetlag.

 - It is proven to give you an energy boost and strengthen your immune system.

-Best Travel Water Bottle Picks
+The Best Travel Water Bottles

 This slick water bottle has one of the designs that makes us slap our heads and go duh!
 The bottle has a flip top that ensures there are no accidental spills when sitting in your backpack.
 We love that!
 I can’t tell you how many times we’ve pulled a wet phone, book, or headphones out of a backpack because of a loose water bottle top.